What is breast reconstruction?

 Any type of breast reconstruction procedure takes almost one to two hours.
 However, flap reconstructions tend to take longer.
 The average procedure in this case may take about two to 4 hours.
 Microsurgery to connect blood vessels is often required in free flap procedures so this type of procedure may take longer.
 TRAM flap construction is extensive and can take as long as 6 hours to complete.

-This is the most common type of breast reconstruction that is recommended by experts.
+This is the most common type of breast reconstruction that is recommended by plastic surgeons.
 Common breast implants are rubber shells that are either filled with a saline solution or silicone gel.
 During the procedure, the doctor inserts a bag or a silicon balloon surgically under a patient’s chest muscles.
 This is followed by a sterile saline solution that is filled in the bag with the help of a valve and expands it.
 The bag in question is replaced by a permanent implant once the surgeon determines that the skin has expanded as much as it should.
 This is done during the second surgery.